qpython-android/qpython.org/qpython-docs/source/en/qpython_3x_featues.rst

 QPython 3L v3.0.0 (Published on 2020/2/1)
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
-- First version of QPython project after restarting
+- The first version of the QPython project has been restarted, with a new name
-- New name
-- Add `qsl4ahelper <https://github.com/qpython-android/qpython.org/blob/master/qpython-docs/source/en/qpypi.rst>`_ as a built-in package
+- It added the `qsl4ahelper <https://github.com/qpython-android/qpython.org/blob/master/qpython-docs/source/en/qpypi.rst>`_ as a built-in package
-- Fix some minor bugs
+- It Fixed some minor bugs